How to String Nunchaku

 This article teaches the 2 string method on how to string nunchaku.
 As we sell more and more of our superior nunchaku are sold we have found that many martial artist do not know how to fix and re tie their nunchaku.

 Lets first state some facts.
 Just like your martial arts moves, there are many ways to arrive at the end.
 In other words, there is no one right way to tie them.
-Some ways are better than others and some ways of stringing require the correct rope and or nunchaku.
+A far as how to string nunchaku, some ways are better than others and some ways of stringing require the correct rope and or nunchaku.
 Many methods you may find are partly for show while others are for function.
 The one thing that we have found is that there is no information on the internet that shows how to tie them well.
 This brings us to this lesson of nunchaku stringing.
 The method below for tying nunchaku is the “two rope” method taught to me by my instructors many, many years ago for a traditional octagon nunchaku tied with para cord.
 Our style is Northern Boxing Style Kung fu requiring a short 3 inch rope length between the nunchaku.

 - bell wire